Can I travel Independently in Namibia

 After you stock up on goods in Windhoek, make your way to coastal towns of Swakopmund or Walvis Bay.
 The most important thing during your independent trip will be the guided activities in Namibia that you book for the different places you go to and these are no exception.
 With this Spitzkoppe Day Tour you get to marvel at the geography surrounding the Usakos mining town.
 The tour also makes a stop at Moonlandscape, an extremely arid region of Namibia that was formed 500 million years ago.

 A Swakopmund City Tour is perfect for people with limited time in Port because this tour explores the main interests in both Walvis Bay and Swakopmund.
 You can also take the Sandwich Habour Tour within the Namib-Naukluft National Park where you can see the giant sand dunes that run straight into the ocean.

-By taking day tours in Namibia you wont have all the pressure on you to find the best spots and will be able to relax as you’re guided by the tour guide.
-However, unlike an all-inclusive trip you will still have flexibility and be able to decide what you want to do and when you want to do it.
+By taking day tours in Namibia you won't have all the pressure on you to find the best spots and will be able to relax as you’re guided by the tour guide.
+However, unlike an all-inclusive trip, you will still have the flexibility and be able to decide what you want to do and when you want to do it.